max555beyond/NeoSplice/README.md

 ===
 **Introduction**
 ---
-NeoSplice is a bioinformatics algorithm for prediction of splice variant neoantigens.
+NeoSplice is a bioinformatics algorithm for prediction of splice variant neoantigens using tumor and matched normal RNA-seq data.

 **System Requirements**
 ---